AddPay/addpay-php-sdk/README.md

    }
 }
 ```
 **However**, the AddPay API expects the request payload of a currency code to be a single field of `currency_code` and not an object - therefore a primary function has been defined specifically for `setAmountCurrencyCode()` to prevent such scenarios.
-You can view the full list of primary defined function within the [JSONObject class](https://github.com/stephenlake/AddPay-PHP-SDK/blob/master/core/Foundation/Objects/JSONObject.php).
+You can view the full list of primary defined functions as well as how the magic methods functions were written within the [JSONObject](https://github.com/stephenlake/AddPay-PHP-SDK/blob/master/core/Foundation/Objects/JSONObject.php) class.

 ### Running/Using Examples